 Newly Released Paper and Brief: Does State-mandated Financial Education Affect Financial Well-being?

 This paper and brief, authored by Jeremy Burke, J. Michael Collins, and Carly Urban, estimates the causal effect of required high school financial education on the financial well-being of young adults.
 Financial well-being includes people’s subjective sense of financial management, as well as their confidence in achieving their unique financial goals.
-This study shows that financial education improves financial well-being, though benefits accrue primarily to men and those who obtain college degrees.
+This study shows that … Continue reading Newly Released Paper and Brief: Does State-mandated Financial Education Affect Financial Well-being?

 Newly Released Research Brief: Understanding Differences in Financial Well-being Based on Educational Attainment and Gender

 With the support of a grant from the FINRA Investor Education Foundation researchers, J. Michael Collins and Carly Urban, conducted a study that examines the financial well-being of young adults through the lens of gender and educational attainment.
-Using the CFPB’s Financial Well-Being Scale, the research contrasts the financial well-being of men and women among college graduates and high school only graduates.
+Using the CFPB's Financial Well-Being Scale, the research contrasts the financial well-being of men and women among … Continue reading Newly Released Research Brief: Understanding Differences in Financial Well-being Based on Educational Attainment and Gender